Panama Is Worth It! Promise!

 That’s A Wrap!

-So there you have it—the beautiful bucket-list beauty to explore!
+So there you have it, the beautiful bucket-list beauty to explore!
 Panama is a top contender for paradise with plenty of amazing things to do, from the Biomuseum to the Causeway Amador or the Canal.
-It’s a great choice to choose if you’re debating what destination to visit in Central America.
+It’s a great choice if you’re debating which Central American destination to visit.
 So what are you waiting for?
 It’s time to experience this one-of-a-kind country!